Code-Institute-Submissions/cfconor-You-For-Coffee/README.md

 ### Instructions on Brewing Coffee
 The original method I attempted for this was to use rows for each step in the instructions to ensure that they had their own space that could be easily manipulated for different viewports.
 Upon reviewing the bootstrap documentation however, it became clear that there was an alternative called [media object](https://getbootstrap.com/docs/4.0/layout/media-object/), which seemed more appropriate to the text-picture combo of content delivery I was looking for.

+### Issue with header and footer not stretching over Full Width

+On super-wide monitors, the header and footer seem to leave a gap at the edge of the screen.
+I will investigate this further once high priority objectives are complete

 ## Deployment